arcanemachine/hetzner-dns-tools/README.md

   - zone_create, zone_get, and zone_delete
   - record_create, record_get, and record_delete

-e.g. Running `hetzner-dns-cli zone list` in Bash will list all available DNS zones.
+e.g. Running `hetzner-dns-tools zone list` in Bash will list all available DNS zones.
 (Make sure to pass your `HETZNER_DNS_TOKEN` as an environment variable)

 ## Converting Results to Human-Readable Output